 Here I am in Bali, taking a few days off from work in the region.
 I wanted to go to some paradise island like the Togean island or Belitung, unfortunately time constraints (one boat per week going to Togean, hard to leave the island) OBLIGED me to go to Bali.
 Yeah Yeah I know what you think, how could I even dare complain?
 While some … Continue reading BALI – Drink, Pray, Love

+Original illustration by Kristin Lauvrak.
 You might ask yourself when seeing this title: is there really anything to say about seduction in Norway?
 Is there even such “art” in Norway?
-In Italy one could write about the casanovas and the sexy brunettes agreeing with langourious eyes and loud conversations, in France it would be the born-seductors and the classy and snoby Parisian women teasing men with their red lipstick and long cigarettes.
-But in … Continue reading The Norwegian “Art” of Seduction
+In Italy one could write about the casanovas and the sexy brunettes agreeing with langourious eyes and loud conversations, in France it would be the born-seductors and the classy and snoby Parisian women teasing men with their red lipstick … Continue reading The Norwegian “Art” of Seduction